AjayTyagi0035/pdfgen/README.md

 - The application expects JSON files with specific structure including tasks and references to image files
 - Make sure your JSON file paths are correctly structured if you're using the application locally
+- If your JSON references image files, you'll need to ensure those images are uploaded to the same server
+- For the free tier deployment, you can manually upload images to the `/tmp/uploads` directory, but be aware they will be removed when the instance restarts

+### Handling Image References

+For the PDF generator to work correctly with images:

+1. Upload your JSON file through the web interface
+2. If your JSON references images that aren't included with the upload:
+   - Those images need to be present on the server
+   - For local development, place them in the `uploads` folder
+   - For Render deployment on the free tier, the app will look in `/tmp/uploads`
+   - Consider building a more comprehensive solution with an image upload feature for production use